What Does having a Degenerative Disc Actually Mean?

 “You might not be sure you’re experiencing disc degeneration, but you’ll probably be aware you do have a problem,” Dr. Liu says.
 “Your doctor can zero in on it by doing a physical exam, performing imaging tests of the spinal discs and surrounding areas, or evaluating your nerve function with a variety of tests.”

+lifestyle, you should get up once in a while and have some movement to promote blood flow.
 Beyond that, an array of treatment approaches can help if disc degeneration is the culprit of your symptoms.

 “Treatments aim at weakened back muscles, inflammation surrounding painful nerves, and structural problems in the spine that underlie disc degeneration,” Dr. Liu explains.
 They include:

-- NSAIDs (nonsteroidal anti-inflammatory drugs), either over-the-counter or prescription strength.
+- NSAIDs (non-steroidal anti-inflammatory drugs), either over-the-counter or prescription strength.
 These medications control pain and reduce inflammation.

 - Physical therapy, which your doctor would prescribe.
 It may include exercise, posture training, ice or heat therapy, or electrical stimulation.